exogen/graphbrainz/docs/schema.md

     # The MBID of a collection in which the entity is found.
     collection: MBID

-    # The MBID of a label to which the release is linked.
+    # The MBID of a label to which the entity is linked.
     label: MBID

     # The MBID of a track that is included in the release.